-- CMED9600 Disability
+CMED9600 Disability

-- CMED9604 Alcohol and Drug Related Problems
+CMED9604 Alcohol and Drug Related Problems

-- CMED9609 Health and Illness Behaviour
+CMED9609 Health and Illness Behaviour

-- IROB5701 Industrial Relations A
+IROB5701 Industrial Relations A

-- MANF9400 Industrial Management
+MANF9400 Industrial Management

-- MEED9108 Program Evaluation and Planned Change
+MEED9108 Program Evaluation and Planned Change 3

-- MEED9125 Planning, Conducting and Evaluating
+MEED9125 Planning, Conducting and Evaluating

-- Educational Workshops
+Educational Workshops

-- MEED9202 Educational Process in Small Groups

 Project Students are required to undertake an investigative project and to present a satisfactory report.
 The project will normally be of 9 credits value (SAFE9609).
-In special circumstances, for example when a student enters the course with substantial prior knowledge in the coursework. a superior Project Report of 18 Credits value (SAFE9618) may be permitted.
+In special circumstances, for example when a student enters the course with substantial prior knowledge in the coursework, a superior Project Report of 18 credits value (SAFE9618) may be permitted.
 Projects may be based on studies carried out at a student's place of work, or in the laboratories of the Department, or at any other place by arrangement with the Head of the Department.
 A range of instrumentation is available in the Department and liaison can be arranged with industry if students do not have a suitable project at their place of work.
 Each student is required to present a progress report at regular seminars which all project students are expected to attend.
 Generally there are at least two such seminars in each Session.